Butte watchdogs balk at potential use of contaminated materials for fill at Superfund sites

 “They are currently discussing altering where the grey dirt can be used to allow more flexibility but better protection of groundwater,” Magruder said.

 “It’s not just about money, although it would be a savings,” he said.
-“Greater flexibility would prevent thousands of trucks of clean fill being brought in and the traffic and challenges posed by that and finding a source for that much dirt,” he said.
+“Greater flexibility would prevent thousands of trucks of clean fill being brought in and the traffic and challenges posed by that and finding a source for that much dirt.”

+One estimate suggests contractors working for Atlantic Richfield will remove more than 850,000 cubic yards of waste — equivalent, according to the estimate, to 24 Hotel Finlen towers — from the Silver Bow Creek Corridor project areas.

 EPA was asked whether money was a key consideration.